gammalib/gammalib/doc/source/coding/design.rst

         mutable double  m_last_g_index;    //!< Last spectral index gradient

-This class has an internal cache for precomputation, which is potentially updated when ``eval`` is called.
+This class has an internal cache for precomputation, which is potentially updated when :doxy:`GModelSpectralPlaw2::eval` is called.
 Here the corresponding code:

 .. code-block:: cpp